FullStackFoundry/fullstackfoundry.github.com/_posts/2012-12-18-full-stack-launches-napkin-capital-funds-quoterobot.md

 <p><a href="http://angel.co/borismann">Boris Mann</a> and <a href="https://angel.co/elty-1">Lance Tracey</a> are long time partners who are joining forces to kick off Full Stack.</p>

-<p>Boris Mann previously founded Bootup Labs, the first startup accelerator in Canada, and is a well-known web entrepreneur & community agitator.
+<p>Boris Mann previously founded Bootup Labs, the first startup accelerator in Canada, and is a well-known web entrepreneur &amp; community agitator.
 Lance is a legendary Vancouver investor who has been involved in the technology ecosystem for decades.
 He is co-founder of Sutton Realty, chairman of the board at PEER1, and first funded Boris at Bryght back in 2004.</p>

 <p>Full Stack is proud to announce their first investment, Input Logic, based in Nanaimo, BC.
-Shawn & Gavin of Input Logic have a long history of great design and innovative technology development.
-They are the team behind <a href="https://angel.co/quoterobot">QuoteRobot</a>, the very best way to create & send winning proposals.
+Shawn &amp; Gavin of Input Logic have a long history of great design and innovative technology development.
+They are the team behind <a href="https://angel.co/quoterobot">QuoteRobot</a>, the very best way to create &amp; send winning proposals.
 QuoteRobot recently went through a full 2.0 rebuild and is being quickly adopted by web designers and developers everywhere.</p>

 <img src="images/img-placeholder.png" />